eunbigo91/project7-linux-server-configuration/README.md

 # Project: Linux Server Configuration

-A baseline installation of a Linux distribution on a virtual machine and prepare it to host a Flask web application, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+A baseline installation of a Linux distribution on a virtual machine to host a Flask web application.
+This includes the installation of updates, securing it from a number of attack vectors and installing/configuring web and database servers.

 ## Server details